 Information we know

 - Between 30% and 70% of a population will become infected.
-This means that everyone MUST assume that they will encounter the virus in their daily lives.
+This means that every person MUST assume that they will encounter the virus in their daily lives.

 - The symptoms start to show between 2 and 14 days after infection.
 During this period, you are contagious.

-- Most people will show mild symptoms (fever, sore throat, dry cough), but 10% of those infected will need hospitalisation.
+- Most people will show mild symptoms (fever, sore throat, dry cough), but one in six patients will need hospitalisation.